holochain/holochain-rust/README.md

 ### Windows

-You will need to install rust.
+You will need to install rust manually.

 Rustup `https://rustup.rs/#` is likely the best option.